turingschool/front-end-curriculum/lessons/module-2/intro-to-accessibility.md

 * What are some key takeaways from this video snippet?
 * What can you do to make sure your page is accessible just through the keyboard?

-Go to the [Enterprise Car Sales](https://www.enterprisecarsales.com//) website and try to navigate it just by tabbing around with your keyboard.
+Go to a site you're less familiar with, and try to accomplish a specific task just by tabbing through.
+Some ideas:

+* go to the United Airlines website and try to book a flight outta here
+* go to USPS and try to calculate the price of a package shipping
+* go to Facebook and try to comment on a post)

+No use of the trackpad is allowed!

 **Questions:**
 * What was your experience like?
 Was anything frustrating or confusing about the process?
 What could you do to solve the frustrations you encountered?